castlecraft/fast_frappe/README.md

 FastAPI using Frappe Framework

-Use example to build microservice or serverless function
+Use example to build serverless function using frappe framework.

+### Prerequisites

+- Core development happens with standard `bench start`.
+- Already running `frappe-bench` like setup.
+- Connection to same mariadb, redis that the `frappe-bench` connects to.
+- Access to `sites` directory of the `frappe-bench`
+- Valid site to set it as `SITE_NAME` environment variable.

 ### Installation